-All international post-secondary transcripts must be evaluated by a credential evaluations agency.
 UW Bothell will accept international credential evaluations from any of the preferred agencies listed below or any agency that is a member of the National Association of Credential Evaluation Services (NACES).
-Official academic records are required from all previous institutions in your education history, starting with secondary (high school) education.
 All evaluations must be completed with official documents sent to the evaluation company directly from institutions.
 A course-by-course evaluation must be sent to the Office of Admissions at UW Bothell in a sealed envelope or other means of official transmission directly from the evaluation agency.

-Academic Credentials Evaluation Institute (ACEI)

-- Educational Credential Evaluators (ECE) - · Foreign Credentials Service of America (FCSA) - Foundation for International Services (FIS) - International Education Research Foundation (IERF) - SpanTran: The Evaluation Company - World Education Services (WES)
+- Academic Credentials Evaluation Institute (ACEI) - Educational Credential Evaluators (ECE) - Foreign Credentials Service of America (FCSA) - Foundation for International Services (FIS) - International Education Evaluation (IEE) - International Education Research Foundation (IERF) - SpanTran: The Evaluation Company - World Education Services (WES)